kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 We don't have any conflict resolution when users are editing the _same_ row at the same time, but it's a fringe case that doesn't warrant engineering time.

+This whole setup isn't too different that something like Django Admin (which I really like).
+In this case our ORM (the schema) is decoupled from the framework and closely resembles the database.

 ## Worthy mentions

 There are a few tools and practices that I have left out for the sake of simplicity but they are worth mentioning to wrap up: